pequet/cursor-project-boilerplate/.github/instructions/240-sequential-thinking-prompt.instructions.md

 ---
 description:  Guides step-by-step approach for complex planning tasks
-globs: "*,**/*"
+applyTo: "*,**/*"
-alwaysApply: true
 ---

 # 240: Sequential Thinking Protocol

 IF a user request is complex, involves planning, or explicitly asks for sequential thinking, THEN adopt the following method: